Afro-Argentines: Candombe

 El Tambo Congo (1820), by Martín Boneo.
 General Juan Manuel de Rosas is depcited at a candombe.

-The seeds of candombe originated in present-day Angola, where it was taken to South America during the 17th and 18th centuries by people who had been sold as slaves in the kingdom of Kongo, Anziqua, Nyong, Quang and others, mainly by Portuguese slave traders.
-The same cultural carriers of candombe colonized Brazil (especially in the area of Salvador de Bahia), Cuba, and the Río de la Plata with its capital Buenos Aires and Montevideo.
-The different histories and experiences in these regions branched out from the common origin, giving rise to different rhythms.
+The seeds of candombe originated in present-day Angola, from where it was taken to South America during the 17th and 18th centuries by people who had been sold as slaves in the kingdoms of Kongo, Anziqua, Nyong, Quang and others, mainly by Portuguese slave traders.
+The same cultural carriers of candombe arrived in Brazil (especially in the area of Salvador de Bahia), Cuba, and the Río de la Plata with its capitals Buenos Aires and Montevideo.
+The different histories and experiences in these regions branched out from this common origin, giving rise to different rhythms.

 An Afro-Argentine group playing Candombe (2007).

-In Buenos Aires, during the two governments of Juan Manuel de Rosas, it was common for "afroporteños" (Black people of Buenos Aires) to perform candombe in public, even encouraged and visited by Rosas and his daughter, Manuela.
-Rosas was defeated at the battle of Caseros in 1852, and Buenos Aires began a profound and rapid cultural shift which saw a bigger emphasis on European culture.
-In this context, afroporteños replicated their ancestral cultural patterns increasingly into their private life.
-For this reason, onwards from 1862, the press, intellectuals and politicians began to assert the misconception of Afro-Argentine disappearance that has remained in the imagination of ordinary people from Argentina.
+In Buenos Aires, during the two governments of Juan Manuel de Rosas, it was common for "afroporteños" (Black people of Buenos Aires) to perform candombe in public; the practice was even encouraged by Rosas and his daughter, Manuela, who visited performances.
+Rosas was defeated at the battle of Caseros in 1852, and Buenos Aires began a profound and rapid cultural shift that placed greater emphasis on European culture.
+In this context, afroporteños increasingly took their ancestral cultural practices into their private lives.
+For this reason, from 1862 onwards, the press, intellectuals and politicians began to assert the misconception of Afro-Argentine "disappearance" that persists in the popular imagination in Argentina.

-Many researchers agree that the Candombe, through the development of the milonga, is an essential component in the genesis of Argentine tango.
-This musical rhythm influenced, especially the "Sureña Milonga".
+Many researchers agree that candombe, through the development of the milonga, is an essential component in the genesis of Argentine tango.
+The musical rhythm was a heavy influence, especially the "Sureña Milonga".
 In fact, tango, milonga and candombe form a musical triptych from the same African roots, but with different developments.

-Initially, the practice of Candombe was practiced exclusively by Black people, who had designed special places called "Tangós".
-This word originated sometime in the 19th century the word "Tango", but at that time not yet with its present meaning.
+Initially, candombe was practiced exclusively by Black people, who designated specific venues called "Tangós".
+This word originated sometime in the 19th century, but not yet with its present meaning.
 Today, candombe is still practiced by Afro-Argentine and non-Black populations across Argentina.
 In Corrientes Province, candombe is part of the religious feast of San Baltasar, a folk patron saint for Black Argentines.